bebleo/smtpdfix/README.md

 A simple SMTP server based on `aiosmtpd` for use as a fixture with pytest that supports encryption and authentication.
 All this does is receives messages and appends them to a list as an `email.Message`.

 This fixture is intended to address use-cases where to test an application that sends an email it needs to be intercepted for subsequent processing.
 For example, sending an email with a code for password reset or two-factor authentication.
-This fixture allows a test to trigger the email being sent, ensure that it's sent, and read the code from the email.
+This fixture allows a test to trigger the email being sent, ensure that it's sent, and read the email.

 ## Installing

-To install using pip, first upgrade to the latest version to avoid any issues installing `cryptography`:
+To install using pip, first upgrade pip to the latest version to avoid any issues installing `cryptography`:

 ```sh
 python -m pip install --upgrade pip